Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Representable moduli problems

-\prop[two-degn-cartesian]{Let $\P$ be a representable moduli problem of level $N$ on $\Ell_R$.
+\prop[two-degn-cartesian]{Let $\P$ be a representable moduli problem of level $N$ over $R$.
 Let $m \geq 1$ be an integer coprime to $N$.
 Let $s',t' \geq 1$ be two coprime divisors of $m$, and $s,t \geq 1$ be divisors of $s',t'$ respectively.
-Then the following diagram is Cartesian:
+Then the following diagram is Cartesian: }